CSC207-UofT/course-project-team-scouts/phase2/specification.md

 The application should maintain a database of **users** (scouts).
 User entities will keep track of the **team they are scouting for**, their scouting **history**, and the **type** of scout that they are (player scout or tactical scout).
-Users may also choose to **create a new team** to scout for, rather than choosing an existing team.
+Each user is **given their own team** to scout for and add players to.

 The applications first crucial task is to **download and organize the external database** into usable Java objects, so that players and teams can be easily accessed when searched for.